testflows/TestFlows-WebSite/source/contact.md

 Ping us on Telegram channel https://t.me/testflows
 to get an answer to your question as fast as possible.
 {% endhtml %}

----

-# <div class="fab fa-2x fa-twitter text-success"></div>
-# Twitter

-{% html div class="text-center" %}
-Subscribe to our Twitter channel https://twitter.com/TestFlowsTF
-to keep in touch and hear about the latest news and developments.
-{% endhtml %}